Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Durability of Design

-When fired, the underglaze becomes part of the clay body, which is now ceramic.
-This means the underglaze will not smear when the pottery is covered with a transparent or translucent glaze to add a shiny, satin, or matte finish to enhance and protect the underglaze.
+When fired, the underglaze becomes part of the clay body, making it ceramic.
+This means the underglaze will not smear when the pottery is covered with a transparent or translucent glaze, which adds a shiny, satin, or matte finish and the underglaze.

 When applying underglaze on greenware, there are a few disadvantages to consider: